12 Summer Events in Mt. Pleasant to Experience This Year

 May to September

-The Soaring Eagle Casino & Resort hosts an array of outdoor concerts throughout the summer.
+Soaring Eagle Casino & Resort hosts an array of outdoor concerts throughout the summer.
 Its outdoor entertainment venue has a capacity of 12,500 seats and features the latest lighting and sound equipment to provide an immersive experience.
-You can find all of the showtimes and details on the casino’s website.

 TIP: If you purchase more than one concert ticket at the Soaring Eagle box office, you’ll receive premium play credit to use in the casino on the day of the concert that you’re attending.